CommunityToolkit/MVVM-Samples/docs/mvvm/Introduction.md

     Imports Microsoft.Toolkit.Mvvm
     ```

-3. Code samples, are available in the other docs pages for the MVVM package, and in the [unit tests](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/master/UnitTests/UnitTests.Shared/Mvvm) for the project.
+3. Code samples are available in the other docs pages for the MVVM package, and in the [unit tests](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/master/UnitTests/UnitTests.Shared/Mvvm) for the project.

 ## When should I use this package?

-This package provides a series of common, self-contained, lightweight types:
+Use this package for access to a collection of standard, self-contained, lightweight types that provide a starting implementation for building modern apps using the MVVM pattern.
+These types alone are usually enough for many users to build apps without needing additional external references.

+The included types are:

 - **Microsoft.Toolkit.Mvvm.ComponentModel**
   - `ObservableObject`